Arc’teryx Alpha SV

 - The latest Alpha SV is absolutely bombproof: wind, rain, and snow protection are second to none.

 - Excellent durability at a reasonable weight.

-- The StormHood is as good as it gets: it’s easy to adjust and fits well with or without a helmet.
+- StormHood is easy to adjust, offers comprehensive coverage without impacting field of view, and works well with or without a helmet.